 All of them credit their parents for their unwavering support and playing a huge part in driving their success.

-One thing that stands out is that the more people do what they love and what they have talent for, the more likely they will succeed.
+One thing that stands out is that the more people do what they love and what they have a talent for, the more likely they will succeed.
 As a child grows up they can try many activities to establish what they enjoy.
-Keep them open minded about trying new things and develop
+Keep them open-minded about trying new things and develop

 As early as you can please travel with your children and allow them to experience different places.
 Expose them to people who look different from them, who come from different backgrounds and even have them learn another language.
 Allow them to have friends of all backgrounds that cuts across social classes.
-This will enable them be comfortable learning and working cross culturally in future as well as embracing diversity as a source of strength and collaboration.
+This will enable them to be comfortable learning and working cross-culturally in the future as well as embracing diversity as a source of strength and collaboration.

 Use your networks to ensure that your children are exposed to as many different people who are successful in their professions as possible.

 Look around you because they could be your neighbour, a colleague, a former school mate, etc. Having children interact with them proves it is possible and demystifies success.
 So I am sure if you do all these things and more there is no reason why the child you are raising will become successful in what they choose to do.

 Success doesn’t mean ‘rising all the time’ but learning and navigating how to become better versions of themselves as the years go by.